matt-auckland/uoa-karate-wiki/docs/bunkai/saifa.md

 ### 4. Leg grab defense

-**Attack**: Stepping forward and kneeling down, grabbing defender’s left knee.
+**Attack**: Stepping forward and kneeling down, grabbing defender’s right knee.

 **Defense**: Bring your hands down in an circular fashion, striking the attacker’s head on either side of it.
 The right hand should be a hammer fist, with your knuckles facing downwards.
 The left hand should be an open palm strike to the ear.
 After striking the head, swap the hands onto the (respective) other side of the head and grab the ears; the left hand should move underneath the chin and the right over the top of the head.
 While gripping the ears, turn while shifting into shikodachi, at the same time turn the hands so the right hand moves to the right and left to the left.
 This will force the attacker to flip over as you turn.
 After turning around about 180 degrees, slam the attacker’s head onto the ground, follow by digging your thumbs into their eyes.